goshng/polap/README.md

 conda create -y --name polap bioconda::polap
 ```

 Note: We currently have a problem in the Bioconda package.
-For the time being, following these instead.
+For the time being, follow this script instead.

 ```bash
 git clone https://github.com/goshng/polap.git